How to be successful in the recruitment process for the NHS graduate management schemes

 Successful candidates are resilient, confident and calm

 But your resilience is most obviously assessed during the assessment day, which will include a variety of tasks and being given a considerable amount of data to absorb.
-It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your time yourself, deciding on the order on which you want to complete tthe tasks yourself rather than being told by recruiters what to do when.
+It is known to be a challenging day that takes a lot of energy – and one of the hardest elements is that you will be expected to manage your own time on the day.

 ‘Resilience and confidence can be found through practising techniques that help you approach a situation calmly and rationally,’ says Rob.
 ‘If your first reaction to being asked to perform in a role-play is to be terrified, for example, you need to create a mindset that allows you to see it as an opportunity to showcase yourself.’